A More Powerful Two-Sample Test in High Dimensions using Random Projection: Performance comparisons on real and synthetic data

 In addition to our random projection (RP)-based test, we implemented the methods of BS \citep{BS96}, SD \citep{SD2008}, and CQ \citep{CQ2010}, which are all designed specifically for problem \eqref{origproblem} in the high-dimensional setting.
-For the sake of completeness, we also show comparisons with two recent non-parametric procedures that are based on kernel methods: maximum mean discrepancy (MMD) \citep{Gretton2007A}, and kernel Fisher discriminant analysis (KFDA) \citep{Harchaoui2008Testing}, as well as a test based on area-under-curve maximization, denoted TreeRank \citep{AUCopt}.
-Note that the curves labeled RP-1, RP-30, and RP-100 correspond to computing the statistic $\bar{T}_k^2$ by averaging over 1, 30, and 100 matrices $P_k$ with i.i.d. $N(0,1)$ entries.
+For the sake of completeness, we also show comparisons against two recent non-parametric procedures that are based on kernel methods: maximum mean discrepancy (MMD) \citep{Gretton2007A}, and kernel Fisher discriminant analysis (KFDA) \citep{Harchaoui2008Testing}, as well as a test based on area-under-curve maximization, denoted TreeRank \citep{AUCopt}.
+Overall, the ROC curves in Figure~\ref{fig:exps} show that in each of the five settings, either our test, or the test of SD, perform the best within this collection of procedures.

-Overall, the ROC curves in Figures~\ref{fig:expsUnif} and \ref{fig:expsTilted} show that the RP and SD tests perform the best within this collection of procedures, with RP test having an advantage for correlated variables and the SD test having an advantage for independent variables.
-Furthermore, the plots indicate that essentially no additional power is gained by averaging the $\bar{T}_k^2$ statistic with more than 30 projections.

-On a qualitative level, Figures~\ref{fig:expsUnif} and \ref{fig:expsTilted} reveal some striking differences between our procedure and the competing tests.
-Comparing independent variables versus correlated variables, i.e.\:panels (a) and (b), with panels (c) and (d) in both figures, we see that the tests of SD and TreeRank lose power in the presence of correlated data.
+On a qualitative level, Figure~\ref{fig:exps} reveals some striking differences between our procedure and the competing tests.
+Comparing independent variables versus correlated variables, i.e.\:panels (a) and (b), with panels (c) and (d), we see that the tests of SD and TreeRank lose power in the presence of correlated data.
 Meanwhile, the ROC curve of our test is essentially unchanged when passing from independent variables to correlated variables.
-Similarly, our test also exhibits an advantage when the correlation structure is prescribed in a block-diagonal manner in panel (e).
+Similarly, our test also exhibits a large advantage when the correlation structure is prescribed in a block-diagonal manner in panel (e).
 The agreement of this effect with Theorem~\ref{ThmSD} is explained in the remarks and examples after that theorem.
 Comparing slow spectral decay versus fast spectral decay, i.e.\:panels (a) and (c), with panels (b) and (d), we see that the competing tests are essentially insensitive to the change in spectrum, whereas our test is able to take advantage of low-dimensional covariance structure.
 The remarks and examples of Theorem~\ref{ThmCQ} give a theoretical justification for this observation.
-To offer a more quantitative assessment of the ROC curves in terms of Theorems~\ref{ThmCQ} and~\ref{ThmSD}, Table~1 below summarizes approximate values of the ARE-determining quantities in those results.